EMPLOYMENT & FINANCES

 That’s what everyone in and out of incarceration has heard, over and over, for too many years.

-This role is dedicated to helping your incarcerated friend not be bullied by that voice—and instead slowly work on their early’ “reentry work” as their full time job the first month.
-Then transitioning smoothly into a solid, quality job you’ll be scouting out ahead of time together.
-Then helping protect that income from common threats, so it directly fuels the new life they’ve so wanted.
+This role is dedicated to helping your incarcerated friend not be bullied by that voice, and instead slowly work on all of their reentry tasks as their full time job the first month.
+From there, you can help them transition smoothly into a solid, good-quality job that you’ll be scouting out ahead of time together.
+You can also help protect their new income from common threats, ensuring it directly fuels the new life they’ve been waiting for.

 START THE CONVERSATION

-If this is your role, your “employment” work the next couple months is conversation with your incarcerated friend, through your letters and phone calls:
+Your employment work the next couple months is simply conversation with your incarcerated friend, through your letters and phone calls, about the following topics:

 FIRST JOB: THEIR OWN REENTRY